 Headed to the United States Capital of Washington DC?
 A wonderland for history buffs and museum lovers, Washington DC is also home to amazing restaurants, charming neighborhoods, and the annual Cherry Blossom Festival each spring.
-Whether you’re visiting for work, a family vacation, or a weekend getaway, I’ve got expert tips from a DC resident on the best Washington DC Airbnbs for your stay!
+Whether you’re visiting for work, a family vacation, or a weekend getaway, I’ve got insider tips on the best Airbnbs in Washington DC and neighborhoods for your stay!

 Washington DC has something for everyone: from museums and art galleries to monuments, Michelin-starred restaurants, outdoor activities, and quaint neighborhoods.
 Depending on your itinerary, you might want to stay close to the sights of the National Mall or live like a local in charming Georgetown.

-In this guide, I’ll share top Washington DC Airbnbs in the most popular neighborhoods, with options for solo travelers, couples, families with kids, groups of friends or any traveler to DC.
-I’ll also recommend things to do in each neighborhood including sights, restaurants, and Airbnb Experience tours led by DC locals!
+In this guide, I’ll share top Washington DC Airbnbs in the most popular neighborhoods at prices anyone can afford, with options for solo travelers, couples, families with kids, and groups of friends.
+I’ll also recommend things to do in each neighborhood from my last 10+ years of living here: sights, restaurants, and Airbnb Experiences tours led by DC locals!

 Short on time?
-Here are my top tips for the best Washington DC Airbnbs vacation rentals:
+Here are my top picks for the best Airbnbs in Washington DC:

 - Best budget DC Airbnb: Charming Flat Right By the Capitol